Hilda Charlton: Biography

 Hilda settled in New York City upon returning to America.
 She became a spiritual teacher at the request of people she met, and over the years her classes grew in size from two people to more than a thousand.
 The location was moved from a student's apartment to the basement of St. Luke's Church.
 In 1976, the location was moved to the nave and later to the Synod House of the Cathedral of St. John the Divine.
-She was one of the founding members of the Hindu (Ganesh) Temple in Queens, NY,(Hindu Temple Society of North America) the first traditional Hindu temple in North America.
+She was one of the founding members of the Hindu Temple Society of North America, the first traditional Hindu temple in North America.

 Her teachings incorporated the fundamental principles of the world's religions.
 Foremost in her classes, she stressed the importance of a life of giving and forgiving, unconditional love, and remembrance of God.
 Hilda's lectures included poignant stories of her life, practical lessons for everyday living, guidance in prayer, and meditation.
-Her style combined humor, practicality, and deep insight into the human mind a spirit.
+Her style combined humor, practicality, and deep insight into the human mind and spirit.

 Her teachings had a profound effect on the lives of thousands of people from all walks of life.
 Alcoholics and drug addicts were known to conquer their addictions, prostitutes left the street, and those afflicted with serious diseases often reported experiencing remission and cure.
 She took no personal credit for these miracles, giving all credit to God.

-Her teaching are still available to be heard from the hundreds of audio recordings, several videos and seven books, through the website dedicated to keeping her work available at www.hildacharlton.com.

 She died in New York City on January 29, 1988.

-Hilda taught and shared with many spiritual teachers including Ram Das in the 70's, Robert Hansen (Sivaya Subramuniyaswami) and Albert Rudolph (Rudi) to name a few.
+Hilda taught and shared with many spiritual teachers including Ram Dass in the 70's, Sivaya Subramuniyaswami and Albert Rudolph (Rudi).